TMHBBV/unbxdocs./docs/Search/algorithms/content/spellcheck.md

 ---
 # Overview

 Spellcheck checks the misspelled queries to avoid zero results.
 By enabling spellcheck, your site displays results even if they type the wrong spelling of their intended query.
-It .

 **Spellcheck works based on the following factors**: